GetDKAN/dkan/docs/components/visualizations/datapreviews.rst

 DKAN allows users to have a preview of their data when uploaded to or linked to a *resource*.
 Which preview type is displayed for a particular *resource* depends on the data **format** selected.
 If no data format is provided, DKAN will attempt to auto-detect the format from the file's metadata; re-editing the *resource* and correcting the format field manually may be necessary if the auto-detection is not successful.

+This functionality is provided via the `Recline module <https://github.com/NuCivic/recline>`_, which is not part of the core DKAN repository but is a basic dependency of it (and will be included when building the distribution via ``drush make``).

 Recline.js
 -------------